backblaze-b2-samples/live-read-demo/README.md

 ```shell
 ffmpeg -f avfoundation -video_size 1920x1080 -r 30 -pix_fmt uyvy422 -probesize 10000000 -i "0:0" \
 ```
-* `ffmpeg` is reading video and audio data from AVFoundation input devices 0 and 0 respectively.
+* `ffmpeg` is reading video and audio data from [AVFoundation](https://developer.apple.com/av-foundation/) input devices `0` and `0` respectively.
 On my MacBook Pro, these are the built-in FaceTime HD camera and MacBook Pro microphone.
-Video data is captured with 1920x1080 resolution (1080p) at 30 fps, using the `uyvy422` pixel format. `ffmpeg` will analyze the first 10 MB of data to get stream information (omitting this option results in a warning: `not enough frames to estimate rate; consider increasing probesize`)
+Video data is captured with 1920x1080 resolution (1080p) at 30 fps, using the `uyvy422` pixel format. `ffmpeg` will analyze the first 10 MB of data to get stream information (omitting this option results in a warning: `not enough frames to estimate rate; consider increasing probesize`).

+  > On a Mac, you can list the available video and audio devices with `ffmpeg -f avfoundation -list_devices true -i ""`.

 ```shell
        -f rawvideo raw_video_fifo -y \